SuperCom Ltd (SPCB) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in SuperCom Ltd (NASDAQ: SPCB) Right Now?

-The 36-month beta value for SPCB is also noteworthy at 0.44.
+Additionally, the 36-month beta value for SPCB is 0.44.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023